barringtonbrook/barringtonbrook.github.io/content/posts/training.md

 ![](../training/architecting.png)

-which acts as preperation for this:
+which acts as preparation for this:

 ![](../training/self-directed-learning-2.png)